techmad/content/Packs/MailListener/Integrations/MailListenerV2/README.md

 ---

-## Configure MAil Listener v2 on XSOAR
+## Configure Mail Listener v2 on XSOAR

 ---

 1. Navigate to __Settings__ > __Integrations__ > __Servers & Services__.
 2. Search for Mail Listener v2.
 3. Click __Add instance__ to create and configure a new integration instance.
     * __Name__: a textual name for the integration instance.
     * __Fetch incidents__: Whether to fetch incidents or not